-The fate of the Redhead is only slightly less depressing than that of its congener, the Canvasback.
-It will, however, be encountered occasionally in winter, usually on Fourchon Rd. in Lafourche Parish, but might be found on deep ponds almost anywhere, including near
+The fate of the Redhead is somewhat less depressing than that of its congener, the Canvasback.
+It will be encountered occasionally in winter, sometimes on Fourchon Rd. in Lafourche Parish, but might be found on deep ponds almost anywhere, including near Ft.

-Ft.
 Jackson in Plaquemines Parish.
+In recent years a few having been wintering on a small pond on the eastern end of Grand Isle.
 Like the Canvasback, although a diving duck, it will often be seen feeding in shallow water in the manner of a puddle duck.
 Flocks are reported to occur in the Chandeleurs in winter (Smith, 1961); Bellrose gives 20,000 as a typical wintering population for Chandeleur Sound, but whether this continues to be the case is not known.
 Despite the ravages of Katrina, were seen flying upriver from Boothville on the 30 Dec.
 2005 Venice CBC (PW,DM,RS).